tejasupmanyu/tejasupmanyu.dev/src/pages/being-an-a11y: Accessibility for web apps/index.md

 ### Screen Readers

 Screen readers are utility software which help people with sight related issues in navigating and consuming the content on the web.
-The most popular examples are

-#### Voice over on Mac

-#### NVDA on Windows
+The most popular examples are - Voice over on Mac and NVDA on Windows

-## Principles & Guidelines
+## Principles & Guidelines 📜

 Standard guidelines and principles for ensuring accessibility on the web have been put together by platform and accessibility experts into a document known as [WCAG (Web Content Accessibility Guidelines)](https://www.w3.org/TR/WCAG20/).
 WCAG contain a ton of recommendations, patterns, guidelines and principles, which if followed make applications accessible to a wide range of disabled folks.
 WCAG is based on four (read **_POUR_**) cornerstone principles -